The highly versatile “Gruyere” is delicious in this easily made appetizer. Great party food!

 ½ cup rejuvelac (a fermented grain drink, available at natural food stores or look for recipes for this online)

 2 tablespoons nutritional yeast flakes

 Combine all of the ingredients in a blender and process until very smooth.
 Transfer to a clean bowl or jar, cover loosely, and let sit on your counter for 24 hours until thickened.
 It will become more flavorful and cheeselike as it cultures.
 Now, it is ready to use in your croustades.

 About 2 firm but ripe pears, sliced about 1/3” thick

 About ½ a baguette sliced into sixteen 1/3-inch thick slices

-To assemble the croustade, merely spread a thick layer of gruyere onto the baguette slices.
+To assemble, merely spread a thick layer of Gruyere onto the baguette slices.
 Top with a slice of pear.
 Place on a baking sheet and bake for about 8 minutes until the edges of the “cheese” have begun to brown slightly.
 Top with a dash of the glaze and serve immediately.

 If you like a richer flavor, you can brush olive oil on one side of the bread (the side without the cheese and pear) before baking.
 I find that the oil-free version is just as delicious.